brian-mann/rails-generators/readme.md

 * Create a Base Controller for automating regions and cleanup
 * Create Base Views for view / itemview / layout / collectionview / compositeview

+`config/initializers/marionette.rb` still store your answers for use when other generators run.

 #### Create Marionette Modules

 ```ruby